Russula emetica: Description

 The sticky cap of R. emetica is 2.5–10 cm wide, with a shape ranging from convex (in young specimens) to flattened, sometimes with a central depression, and sometimes with a shallow umbo.
 It is a bright scarlet or cherry red, and in maturity, the margins have fine radial grooves extending 2–7 mm towards the center of the cap.
 The cuticle can be readily peeled from the cap almost to the centre.
 The brittle flesh is white (or tinged with red directly under the cap cuticle), measures 4–9 mm thick, and has a very sharp and peppery taste.
-Gills are closely spaced, white to creamy-white, and have an attachment to the stem ranging from adnate to adnexed or completely free.
+The gills are closely spaced, white to creamy-white, and adnate to adnexed or completely free.
 They are intervenose (containing cross-veins in the spaces between the gills) and occasionally forked near the cap margin.
-Fruit bodies have a slightly fruity or spicy smell.

 The white stem measures 4.5–10.5 cm long by 0.7–2.4 cm thick, and is roughly the same width throughout its length, although it can be a bit thicker near the base.
 Its surface is dry and smooth, sometimes marked by faint longitudinal grooves.
 It is either stuffed (filled with a cottony pith) or partially hollow, and lacks a ring or partial veil.
+The fruit bodies have a slightly fruity or spicy smell.

 Russula emetica produces a white to yellowish-white spore print.
-Spores are roughly elliptical to egg-shaped, with a strongly warted and partially reticulate (web-like) surface.
+The spores are roughly elliptical to egg-shaped, with a strongly warted and partially reticulate (web-like) surface.
 They have dimensions of 8.8–11.0 by 6.6–8 μm, and are amyloid, meaning that they will stain blue, bluish-grey, to blackish in Melzer's reagent.
 Basidia (spore-bearing cells) are club-shaped, four-spored, hyaline (translucent), and measure 32.9–50 by 9.0–11.6 μm.
 Cystidia located on the gill face (pleurocystidia) are somewhat cylindrical to club-shaped or somewhat spindle-shaped, and measure 35–88 by 7.3–12.4 μm.
 They are yellowish, and contain granular contents.
 Cheilocystidia (found on the edges of the gills), which are similar in shape to the pleurocystidia, are thin-walled, hyaline, and measure 14–24 by 4.4–7.3 μm.
 Clamp connections are absent from the hyphae.

 The red pigments of this and other russulas are water-soluble to some degree, and fruit bodies will often bleach or fade with rain or sunlight; the cap colour of older specimens may fade to pink or orange, or develop white blotches.
 The main pigment responsible for the red colour of the fruit bodies is called russularhodin, but little is known of its chemical composition.